You can’t make homemade sourdough bread without a sourdough starter! Instead of buying it, here’s how to make your own sourdough starter at home.

 Can I skip feeding my sourdough starter?

-If you are not using your starter on a regular basis, you can skip a feeding or two.
+If you are not using your starter regularly, you can skip a feeding or two.
 However, if you plan on using your starter soon, it is best to keep up with the daily feedings.

 How do I know if my sourdough starter is peaked?

 A peaked starter is one that has doubled in size and then fallen back down.
-To test if your starter is peaked, scoop out a small amount of starter and drop it into a bowl of water.
+To test if your starter is peaked, scoop out a small amount of the starter, and drop it into a bowl of water.
 If the starter floats, it is peaked.

 Sourdough Starter